Recommended children's booklists sorted by age or topic

 Topic: Stone Age to Iron Age

-Set 17,300 years ago in Lascaux in France, this is fast-paced Stone Age adventure from the best-selling author of Horrible Histories.
-Willow isn’t the strongest or fastest in his tribe, he is careful and clever.
+Set 17,300 years ago in Lascaux in France, this is a fast-paced Stone Age adventure from the best-selling author of Horrible Histories.
+Willow isn’t the strongest or fastest in his tribe; he is careful and clever.
 But that’s not what matters to the other boys.
-All they care about who is the best hunter, and who can provide meat for the tribe.
+All they care about is who is the best hunter and who can provide meat for the tribe.
 So when the brawny and brash Bull takes over as the tribe’s chief, it’s going to take all of Willow’s wits to survive.

 Best Books for the Stone Age to Iron Age Topic

 From stone circles and woolly mammoths to hill forts and roundhouses, the Stone Age to Iron Age history topic is such an interesting one to dig into.
-We’ve put together a list of the best children’s books about the Stone, Bronze and Iron Ages to help transport readers back to prehistoric times…
+This list of the best children’s books about the Stone, Bronze and Iron Ages is here to guide those looking for recommended children’s books and to help transport readers back to prehistoric times…

 Teachers looking for a shorter picture book with lots of scope for discussion and writing opportunities will enjoy the classroom favourite Stone Age Boy.